shete-dnyaneshwar/simons-game/README.md

 # simons-game
-the is the game make using html , css , js
+  we are make the very beautiful game for childer for expand the memory